claudijo/zmq-json-rpc-client/README.md

 #### Options

-Options can be passed to the factory function as an object, specified with the following keys and values.
+Options can be passed to the factory function as an object, specified by the following keys and values.